 Photon Vault

-Files are encrypted locally before they leave the device.
-PhotonFile stores encrypted data, but is not intended to have the keys needed to decrypt vault contents.
+Files are encrypted locally before they leave your device.
+PhotonFile stores encrypted data, but does not hold the keys needed to decrypt your Vault contents.

-Photon Vault gives individuals and teams a secure place to store files, share access, and collect uploads without managing complex security infrastructure.
+Photon Vault is a private cloud drive for individuals and teams: store and sync your complete file collection, share access, and collect uploads without managing complex security infrastructure.

-With Vault, you can store files in encrypted vaults, create clear security boundaries, collaborate in shared vaults, share specific files or folders with scoped links, collect files through Secure Inbox, and keep older versions when files are updated.
+Traditional cloud storage puts everything behind one broad privacy boundary.
+With Vault, you choose where the hard boundaries go.
+Map different local folders and data sets to different Vaults, then collaborate in a shared Vault, share specific files or folders with scoped links, collect files through Vault Intake, and keep older versions when files are updated.

 Client-side encryption by default